aisingapore/TagUI/README.md

 - visual automation of websites and desktop
 - write in 20+ human languages & JavaScript
 - Chrome extension for recording web actions
-- R & Python integration for big data / AI
+- R & Python integration for big data / AI / ML

 # Why This
 The goal of UI (user interface) automation is to reproduce cognitive interactions that you have with websites or your desktop, so that your computer can do it for you, base on your schedule or conditions.
 TagUI helps you rapidly automate your repetitive or time-critical tasks - use cases include process automation, data acquisition and testing of web apps.